-Zeit logo and wordmark
+Zeit Logo and Wordmark

 Responsive website design and branding from scratch for a theoretical travel company